XML Schema (entry point): https://ddialliance.org/Specification/DDI-Lifecycle/3.2/XMLSchema/instance.xsd

 NOTICE 2014-05-15: The DDI 3.2 schema package was reissued on 2014-05-15 to correct an error in the HTML version of the Field Level Documentation which resulted in a small number of broken links.
 No change has been made to the contents of the schemas themselves.

-DDI 3.2 XML Schema is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+DDI Lifecycle 3.2 XML Schema is free software: you can redistribute it and/or modify it under the terms of the Creative Commons Attribution 4.0 International license.

-Other DDI documents are distributed under Creative Commons licenses.
+Other DDI documents are similarly distributed under the same Creative Commons license.